lucianogrippa/peaks.js/README.md

   // that the overviewHighlight takes up
   overviewHighlightOffset: 11,

+  // if true the playhead will be scrolled to the center of view
+  viewScrollCenter: false,

   // Color for segments on the waveform
   segmentColor: 'rgba(255, 161, 39, 1)',